ARMmbed/yotta/docs/index.md

 yotta.

 If you have these, and a working development environment, you can run **`pip install -U yotta`** to install the latest version of yotta.
-In case of problems while installing yotta, you can update pip to the latest version by using **`sudo pip install -U pip`**.
 If you don't know that you already have a working development environment set up, follow the more detailed instructions for your OS below ([windows](#installing-on-windows), [mac](#installing-on-osx), or [linux](#installing-on-linux)).